Wim Hof Breathing Technique Review (Vs. Buteyko)By Dr. Artour Rakhimov, Alternative Health Educator and Author

 I messaged a breathing coach about Wim Hof vs. Buteyko to hear his advice.
 This is what he wrote back.
 Would love to hear anyone's advice and if there's evidence backing up one technique vs the other for cancer.

 "I think you should do a little reading about hyperventilation, which is what Wim Hof's method is.
-From the Buteyko perspective it is absolutely not what your mother should be doing.
+From the Buteyko perspective, it is absolutely not what your mother should be doing.
 Hyperventilating 'blows off' carbon dioxide.
 This will hamper aerobic metabolism.
-See the haemoglobin dissociation curve en.wikipedia.org/wiki/Oxygen%E2%80%93hemoglobin_dissociation_curve and the Bohr Effect.en.wikipedia.org/wiki/Bohr_effect
+See the hemoglobin dissociation curve en.wikipedia.org/wiki/Oxygen%E2%80%93hemoglobin_dissociation_curve and the Bohr Effect.en.wikipedia.org/wiki/Bohr_effect

 You would be supporting anaerobic metabolism with hyperventilation, not lessening it.

 I hope this is helpful"

 Most people are biased on this topic and I've read many unnecessary and emotional jabs at Wim Hof.
 Please allow this thread to be an educated conversation while limiting biases and attacks.
 Thank you in advance for your time and advice.

 This comment does not contradict to anything that is written above about the different natures of the Buteyko vs, Wim Hof methods.
 However, there is one more detail that is important to know for people with poor health and chronic health problems.

 While working with such students, it is well known for Buteyko breathing teachers, that it is dangerous for most breathing students to use a cold shower and cold water immersion when their current CP is less than 20 seconds.
 In fact, this is the central requirement of the Buteyko technique for safe use of cold shower: Cold shower rules and benefits.
 This page also explains the benefits of cold adaptation and gives clinical references related to brown fat research.